conduktor/conduktor-docs/docs/guides/index.md

 description: Conduktor is the Enterprise Data Management platform for real-time data streaming
 ---

-Conduktor is the Enterprise Data Management platform for Kafka data streaming that integrates with your existing infrastructure to provide centralized visibility and control over real-time data.
+Conduktor is the data hub for operational data and AI that integrates with your existing infrastructure, providing centralized visibility and control.

 It's a fully self-hosted solution that depends on Docker to run.
 You can [get started for free](https://www.conduktor.io/get-started) using the Conduktor Community version.